 The average American household throws away about 14% of the food they purchase, at a cost of $590 per year.

 - Buy only what you need.
-Use this online portion planner to help you choose the right amount.
+Use a portion planner to help you choose the right amount.

 - If you buy large quantities, freeze smaller portions right away.
 Try preserving and canning during summertime abundance.